cockroachlabs/workshop_labs/query-optimization/README.md

 Time: 4ms total (execution 3ms / network 1ms)
 ```

-It's using a hash join.
+It's using a **hash join**.
 For the sake of testing, let's put into question the choice taken by the Optimizer.
 Let's force this query to use [all supported CockroachDB join methods](https://www.cockroachlabs.com/docs/stable/cost-based-optimizer#supported-join-algorithms): `LOOKUP`, `HASH`, `MERGE` and compare the Response Time.

 ```sql